signature-opensource/CK-DB-OIddict/README.md

 - The `loginPath` is mapped to `"/"`.
 - The `consentPath` is mapped to `"/Authorization/Consent.html"`
+- You have to handle the AntiForgery by getting the value of the cookie `AntiForgeryCookie` and put it into a form value with name `__RequestVerificationToken` if you have used the defaults in this sample.

 The consent page is called from the backend with all values sent as a query string.
 Those values has to be sent back with the form.
 The AntiForgery Token has to be send in the form too.